 Private investigators also cannot arrest anyone.
 Because private investigators are not law enforcement, they are not allowed to arrest people.
+Private investigators do not have the authority to make arrests, and they cannot carry a badge or impersonate a law enforcement officer.
 On the other hand, if they witness a crime in progress, they are allowed to take steps to stop this crime.
 For example, if they see someone being assaulted, they can jump in and try to stop the attack.

 Can Run License Plate Numbers